Missions in Spanish Florida: Return to Guale

 The mission of Santa Isabel de Utinahica was located at the junction of the Ocmulgee and Oconee rivers.

-People called "Chisca" by the Spanish, who Hann believes later become known as Yuchis, attacked western Timucua and Apalachee missions around 1650.
+A people called "Chisca" by the Spanish, who Hann believes later become known as Yuchis, attacked western Timucua and Apalachee missions around 1650.
 In 1651 Governor Vallecilla sent a Spanish soldier to Guale to determine if Chiscas were threatening that province.
 At least one patrol by Spanish soldiers and Guale warriors fought Chiscas and chased them away from Guale.

 People that the Spanish called "Chichimeco", likely the Westo, threatened the Guale missions in 1661.
 There may have been a confrontation between Spanish soldiers and the Chichimeco, resulting in the capture of some Chichimeco.